Search

 Second Grade Combines Science and Art for New Garden Mural

-Second graders have begun work on their class mural based on the book, Up in the Garden, Down in the Dirt, by Kate Messner.
-This collective mural of the BDS garden will highlight the interconnectedness of the insects and birds to the success of the garden and how the different plants thrive and grow.
-Each student is using photos of the various garden items including insects, birds, and a variety of vegetables and colors to create a mural showing how our garden grows.
-As a group the students will paint a background to show the soil and root vegetables below, the plants growing above ground, and the variety of species of insect and birds helping out above the garden.
+Second graders have begun working on their class mural, based on the book Up in the Garden, Down in the Dirt by Kate Messner.
+This collective mural of the BDS Garden will highlight the interconnectedness of insects and birds to the garden’s success, as well as how different plants thrive and grow.
+Each student is using photos of various garden items, including insects, birds, and a range of vegetables and colors, to create a mural that shows how our garden grows.
+As a group, the students will paint a background to depict the soil and root vegetables below, the plants growing above ground, and the variety of species of insects and birds that help out above the garden.

-As part of their science curriculum, students make weekly visits to the garden to explore, to use all their senses, to participate in garden maintenance, to observe our honeybee hives, and to learn about vegetables and pollinator plants and their importance.
-These activities set a foundation for their later exploration in the classroom of food access and food insecurity.
+As part of their science curriculum, students make weekly visits to the garden to explore, using all their senses, participate in garden maintenance, observe our honeybee hives, and learn about vegetables, pollinator plants, and their importance.
+These activities lay the foundation for their later exploration of food access and food insecurity in the classroom.

 – Nancy Fell, grade 2 teacher